JacobJanzen/JacobJanzen.github.io/Projects.md

 ---

 # [Battleship](https://github.com/JacobJanzen/Battleship)
-I made a game of battleship in C. I probably need to update it to improve stability.
+This is a game of battleship in C. I probably need to update it to improve stability.
+I have also been thinking of updating it to use C++ to allow for an object oriented design.